neeraja1504/neeraja1504.github.io/README.md

 I am Neeraja Kirtane, a final year undergrad student at Manipal Institute of Technology, Manipal.
 I am very passionate about Technology and Maths and love to learn new things.
 My current fields of interest are Machine Learning, Natural Language Processing specifically relating to Indian Languages.
 I strongly believe in building systems free of bias of all forms.
 You can get in touch with me via [Email](kirtane.neeraja@gmail.com) or [LinkedIn](https://www.linkedin.com/in/neeraja-kirtane-16353b2a/)

+## Internships
+1. Document processing and insights using NLP(C-DAC,Pune)

 ## Projects
 1. Document Summarization
 2. Gender Bias in Indian Languages